khanna98/Neighbourhood-Map/README.md

 ### Features

-* If you open the website for the first time, it will prompt you to get your location.
+* When you'll open this for the first time, it will ask you for the location.
-* Live location is tracked if the user gives access and places are shown according to the users current location.
+* Users live location is tracked and suggested places are shown if the user grants access.
-* A current location button is also provided which shifts the displayed location to users live location.
-* A blue circle is displayed which shows the users current location.
-* Drop down menu is given from which user can choose the category which he wants to see.
-* A list of all locations is showed by default.
-Pressing the list item displays the respective marker.
-* User can also search for a location and can receive suggestions for the searched location.
-* Autocompletion API completes the location search while the user is typing the location.
+* Autocompletion for the location search.
-* This website runs on material theme and is completely responsive and works beautifully for mobile devices as well as desktops.
+* This is completely responsive and runs on material theme.
-# Neighbourhood-Map
+* List of all locations shown by default.